 What’s typically IN (i.e the behaviors the team wants to commit to) and OUT (i.e the behaviors the team wants to avoid)

-Download the Team Alignment Toolkit
+Download the Team Alignment Toolkit for free.

 Illustrations by Severine Assous.
 Illustrissimo.fr